Application Components

 Transcripts

-You must receive a bachelor’s degree from an accredited postsecondary academic institution prior to enrolling in the JD program.
-To check the accreditation status of your institution, please consult the US Office of Postsecondary Education’s Database of Accredited Postsecondary Institutions and Programs.
+You must receive a bachelor's degree from an accredited postsecondary academic institution prior to enrolling in the JD program.
+To check the accreditation status of your institution, please consult the U.S. Office of Postsecondary Education's Database of Accredited Postsecondary Institutions and Programs.

 Letters of Recommendation

-You must submit via CAS at least two letters of recommendation, and you may submit a third letter of recommendation if you so choose.
+You must provide at least two letters of recommendation, and you may provide a third letter of recommendation if you so choose.
 The Admissions Committee expects letters to be academic or professional in nature and strongly encourages any applicant currently or recently enrolled in an academic program to submit at least one letter from a faculty member who has taught the applicant in a traditional classroom setting.
 Personal letters of recommendation, such as those from friends or family members, are strongly discouraged.
-Letters of recommendation received via any means other than CAS will not be considered.

 Personal Statement